Rock Valley College: Libraries

 Rock Valley College provides a library at its main Rockford, Illinois Campus.
 The library has over 100,000 volumes and equivalent online periodical and newspaper databases.
 It has facilities for study, research, leisure reading, class preparation, and wireless Internet access for students.

 Athletics

 Nine men's and women's intercollegiate sports are offered at RVC.
 The Golden Eagles compete in NJCAA Division II in volleyball, men's and women's basketball, baseball, softball, men's and women's soccer and men's and women's bowling.
 RVC has won six NJCAA National Championships in volleyball, golf, and tennis.
-The 2014 men's basketball team won the NJCAA DIII national tournament in Loch Sheldrake, NY at Sullivan County Community College, the first national championship in the program's 48-year history.
+The 2014 men's basketball team won the NJCAA DIII national tournament in Loch Sheldrake, New York at Sullivan County Community College, the first national championship in the program's 48-year history.
 RVC was one of only four community colleges to field a football program among the 48-member Illinois Community College System.
 Due to funding and attendance issues, the RVC Board of Trustees voted to discontinue the football program on April 28, 2009.